ahadrauf/gca_dynamics/README.md

 # GCA Dynamics
 Dynamics characterization for a MEMS electrostatic inchworm motor and its gap closing actuators

+**Publication**
+* Rauf, Ahad M., Contreras, Daniel S., Shih, Ryan M., Schindler, Craig B., Pister, Kristofer S. J., "Nonlinear Dynamics of Lateral Electrostatic Gap Closing Actuators for Applications in Inchworm Motors", Journal of Microelectromechanical Systems (JMEMS), 2021, https://doi.org/10.1109/JMEMS.2021.3130957.

+**Note for Running This Code in Command Line/CodeOcean**

+This code was written in PyCharm, which runs files in their native locations and includes all files in the overall directory in its system path.
+This doesn't happen when running this code in command line, so some script files may require you to (a) navigate to the ``scripts/`` directory before running your code, and (b) fiddle with the import paths.
+See the FAQ below for code snippets that you can try appending to the top of your file to help out with (b).

 ## Installation
 This code just requires `numpy`, `scipy`, and `matplotlib`, although some scripts also involve the `scikit-learn.metrics` module.
 A good script to run first after setup